-Ground immediately adjacent to the foundation footings (on the exterior of the footings) should slope down at a 5% minimum slope.
+Ground immediately adjacent to the foundation footings (on the exterior of the footings) should slope down at a 5 percent minimum slope.
 This must continue for at least 10 feet.

 Soil: Load-Bearing Value (1806.2)

-Code calls load-bearing values (LBVs) "presumptive."
-This means that a soil test is the only way to really know the load-bearing value (LBV) of the soil for your intended footers.
+Code refers to load-bearing values (LBVs) as "presumptive."
+This means that a soil test is the only way to really know the load-bearing value (LBV) of the soil for the footings on a given site.